New Orleans station (US Navy): War of 1812

-While combat eschewed the Gulf until the war's waning years, and Shaw worked to prepare coastal defenses (including a blockship), he also had to contend with "extensive" piracy and smuggling on his coast.
+While there was no active conflict in the Gulf until the war's waning years, and Shaw worked to prepare coastal defenses (including a blockship), he also had to contend with "extensive" piracy and smuggling on his coast.
 Pirate ships were duplicitously flying the flags of the newly independent United Provinces of New Granada and Captaincy General of Venezuela, and illegal attacks on Spanish ships were coming from a pirate base in Louisiana's Barataria Bay.
 In March 1813, Shaw commanded the naval component of General Wilkinson's seizure of the Imperial Spanish city of Mobile.
 When he left in October 1813, reassigned to Boston, Shaw was succeeded at New Orleans by his second-in-command, Daniel Patterson.

 On October 18, 1813, Patterson was given command of the Naval Station at New Orleans.
-On September 16, 1814, Patterson raided the base of the pirate Jean Laffite at Barataria Bay, in cooperation with Colonel George T. Ross, capturing six schooners and other small craft.
+On September 16, 1814, Patterson raided the base of the French pirate Jean Lafitte at Barataria Bay, in cooperation with Colonel George T. Ross, capturing six schooners and several smaller vessels.
 In that same month, he refused Andrew Jackson's request to send his few naval units to Mobile Bay where Patterson knew they would be bottled up by a numerically superior Royal Navy fleet.
 Patterson's naval assets were limited to six gunboats, a schooner, a sloop, as well as and Louisiana.

 Foreseeing British designs against New Orleans almost two months before their attack, Patterson, not Jackson, was the first to prepare to defend the city.
 On November 18, he outlined his plans to use the Louisiana, in concert with shore batteries, in a letter to the Secretary of the Navy.
-The American victory at the Battle of New Orleans resulted as much from his foresight and preparations as from Jackson's able fighting.
-His flotilla delayed the enemy at the Battle of Lake Borgne until reinforcements arrived, then gave artillery support in defense of the fortifications on the right bank of the Mississippi River, from fortifications or craft borne in the Mississippi.
+The American victory at New Orleans resulted as much from his foresight and preparations as from Jackson's able fighting.
+His flotilla delayed the British advance at the Battle of Lake Borgne until reinforcements arrived, then gave artillery support in defense of the fortifications on the right bank of the Mississippi River, from fortifications or craft borne in the Mississippi.
 On the Left Bank, Lieutenants Ortho Norris and Charles Crawley, and their gun crews, formerly of USS Carolina manned gun positions on Line Jackson.

 Daughan notes that while the part played by the US Navy at the battle has remained hidden, it was a key factor in the victory, as acknowledged by Jackson.
 Patterson, highly commended by Jackson, received a note of thanks from Congress, and was promoted to Captain on February 28, 1815.
 Patterson remained on the southern stations until June 23, 1824.
 The part played by Acting Lieutenant (navy) Cunningham, during the Bombardment of Fort St. Philip was mentioned in the despatch of Patterson to the Secretary of the Navy dated January 27.